Information For Visitors and New Exhibitors

 First time exhibitors are encouraged to bring their birds to the Northeastern Poultry Congress.
 If you think you would like to exhibit, then by all means request a show catalog, or print it from the website.
 Your entry must be received before the stated deadline.
 You can not enter the day of the show.
 You must have your birds tested by your State Veterinarian’s Office.
 You will need to make the appointment to have your birds tested well before the show, as your state inspectors are busy.
 Once tested you will receive a Pullorum Clean Certificate by mail which is good for one year.
 Make photo copies of this paperwork and attach them to your entry form.
 You will need to have your entries in on time (consult your show booklet for the date) this is generally the end of December.
 Late entry’s will be returned.
 No one without an entry will be allowed to show birds.

 A two day show generally boils down to a day and a half of fun for the visitor.
-Saturday morning between 8:00 am and 9:00 am is “coop in”.
+Friday all day, and Saturday morning by 9:00 am is “coop in”.
 This is the hour before the judging starts when exhibitors put the final polishing touches on their birds.
 Judging begins around 9:30 and runs until about 4:00p.m. on Saturday.
 Sunday Morning the doors are open to the public at 8:00.
 The judges will be busy choosing the Show Champions.
 After that (around 10:00 am) the final calculations are run in the office.
-Winners are generally announced at noon.
+Winners are generally announced around 10a.m.
 Coop out is the time directly after this in which exhibitors are allowed to remove their birds from the Show Hall and travel back home.
 All exhibitors are required to leave their birds cooped until they are released by show personnel after the awards presentation.
 All exhibitors should remove their feed and water cups from cages and pull coop tags when cooping out.
 The remainder of the day on Sunday is dedicated to clean up.
 Help is always needed for tear down.

 The best day to attend the show is Saturday.
 In fact Saturday Morning promises the most action with the most exhibitors on hand.
 If you are looking to make contacts, browse the show, or buy sale birds Saturday is by far the best day.
 These birds are sold by exhibitors.
 No outside sales are permitted.
 That means that only exhibitors will be allowed to sell their birds.
-All these sale birds have been tested by a State Veterinarian and inspected by a MA.
-State inspector before entering the show hall.
+All these sale birds have been pullorum tested before entering the show hall.
+Only Exhibitors may offer birds for sale.

 Northeastern Poultry Congress Show is fortunate to host an all single tiered show which presents the poultry to their best advantage.
 We have the space to offer wide isles that accommodate large number of visitors and exhibitors.
 The Mallory building is New England’s premiere exhibitor livestock show hall.
 It is well lit, and well heated.